smilegupta/infinite-scoll-upslash/README.md

 ## Image Gallery

+An image gallery application where one can explore, search by leveraging the [Unsplash](https://unsplash.com/) APIs and upload their own images to get a publicly sharable link!

-### Features
+### Current Features
-- Exploring Images
+- Explore images
-- Searching Images
+- Search images
-- Upload Image and Getting Sharable Link
+- Upload an image and get publicly sharable link for the same

 ### Tech Stack
-- Frontend : Nextjs
+- Frontend: Next.js
 - Styling: CSS and Bootstrap
 - Deployment: Vercel